Most requestedHammam & Spa in Marrakech

 Mountain Air and Alpine Retreats

 The High Atlas rises to over 4,000 meters, offering clean alpine air, cedar forests, and Berber villages that feel centuries removed from modern life.
-Kasbah du Toubkal, perched at 1,800 meters with views of North Africa's highest peak, operates a mountain hammam and guided wellness programmes.
-The Ourika Valley, 45 minutes south of Marrakech, has become Morocco's premier yoga destination, with several retreat centers offering week-long programmes combining practice with mountain hiking and hammam days.
+Kasbah du Toubkal, perched at around 1,800 meters with views toward North Africa's highest peak, operates a mountain hammam and guided programmes.
+The Ourika Valley, about 45 minutes south of Marrakech, has become a popular yoga destination, with retreat centers offering multi-day programmes combining practice with mountain hiking and hammam days.

 Highlights